Est. 1991 Beginner

 Python’s growth has been remarkable.
 From a niche scripting language in the 1990s, it has become:

-1. The #1 language for beginners - Most US universities now teach Python as the first programming language
+1. The #1 language for beginners - A majority of top US universities now teach Python as an introductory programming language

 2. The dominant language in data science - The entire ML/AI revolution runs on Python